ANNOUNCEMENT – September 2023

-- We have been progressing our work with the Traditional Owners of the land.
+- We have been progressing our work with Traditional Owners.
 While there is no recognised Registered Aboriginal Party for the Shrine to Sea area, we have conducted three separate site walks with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation, the Boon Wurrung Foundation and the Bunurong Land Council Aboriginal Corporation, all of whom we recognise as having shared interest in the area.
 This approach allows each group to share their stories and their views on the project.
 This feedback and our ongoing engagement will be used to inform the Thematic History and Aboriginal Cultural Values Report which Context heritage consultants are currently preparing as part of our response to the Celebrating Local Stories objective.

 - We have been working closely with the Department of Transport on a Movement and Place assessment.
 The Movement and Place assessment seeks to understand how the transport network is currently performing, identify gaps in performance, and consider future needs to support our growing population with place specific integrated transport options.